-7. Knowledge Assets.
+2-7.
+Knowledge Assets.
 "Knowledge assets" are a firm's intangible assets, the sources and uses of its intellectual talent-its competitive advantage.
 What are some of the most important "knowledge assets" that create shareholder value?

 The definition of corporate wealth is much broader than just financial wealth.
-It may also include the intellectual capital of the firm, such as copyrights, patents, trademarks, etc. It would also include the ability to generate new ideas that can be patented or copyrighted.
-It also includes the firm's market and human resources.
-This means that a MNE that believes it must close a manufacturing facility in Stuttgart, Germany, and shift its operations to Penang, Malaysia, may not do so without considering the employment and other social impacts on the Stuttgart community.
+It includes the firm's technical, market, and human resources.
+This means that an MNE that believes it must close a manufacturing facility in Stuttgart, Germany, and shift its operations to Penang, Malaysia, may not do so without considering the employment and other social impacts on the Stuttgart community.
 As one study put it, "[Corporate wealth] goes beyond the wealth measured by conventional financial reports to include the firm's market position as well as the knowledge and skill of its employees in technology, manufacturing processes, marketing and administration of the enterprise."

-8. Labor Unions.
-In Germany and Scandinavia, among others, labor unions have representation on boards of directors or supervisory boards.
+2-8.
+Labor Unions.
+In Germany and Scandinavia, among other countries, labor unions have representation on boards of directors or supervisory boards.
 How might such union representation be viewed under the shareholder wealth maximization model compared to the corporate wealth maximization model?

-Labor unions representation required by statute is an example of governmental direction toward the corporate wealth maximization (CWM) model, in that such a requirement is intended to make the board responsive to stakeholders other than owners.
+Labor union representation required by statute is an example of governmental direction toward the corporate wealth maximization (CWM) model, in that such a requirement is intended to make the board responsive to stakeholders other than owners.
 Under the CWM model, such a statute would be viewed favorably, while under the SWM model such a statute would be viewed as undue interference in the right of owners to manage the assets into which they alone have invested money.

-9. Interlocking Directorates.
+2-9.
+Interlocking Directorates.
 In an interlocking directorate, members of the board of directors of one firm also sit on the board of directors of other firms.
 How would interlocking directorates be viewed by the shareholder wealth maximization model compared to the corporate wealth maximization model?

 Interlocking directorates allow firms, via intertwined management and governance, to cooperate and/or collude.
-A simple answer along CWM or SWM lines is not so easy here.
+A simple answer along corporate wealth maximization (CWM) or stockholder wealth maximization (SWM) lines is not so easy here.
 Many countries characterized by the CWM model, such as Germany and Japan, allow interlocking directorates so that "all stakeholders" will be represented.
-SWM countries, such as the United States, often prohibit interlocking directorates on the premise that they may stifle unfettered competition because decisions may be based on friendships, influence, or promises of reciprocity.
+SWM countries, such as the United States, often prohibit interlocking directorates on the premise they may stifle unfettered competition because decision may be based on friendships, influence, or promises of reciprocity.
+"Crony capitalism" is a term often used to describe economic systems where decisions are made on the basis of personal or familial relationships.

-10. Leveraged Buyouts.
+2-10.
+Leveraged Buyouts.
 A leveraged buyout is a financial strategy in which a group of investors gain voting control of a firm and then liquidate its assets in order to repay the loans used to purchase the firm's shares.
-How would leveraged buyouts be viewed by the shareholder wealth maximization model compared to the corporate wealth maximization model?
+How would leveraged buyouts be viewed by the shareholder wealth maximization model compared to the stakeholder wealth maximization model?

-A leveraged buyout is perceived in a country that believes in CWM as generally irresponsible.
+A leveraged buyout is perceived as generally irresponsible in countries that believe in corporate wealth maximization (CWM).
 The liquidation of assets, often at market prices that do not reflect the value of the activity to workers and their communities, is not consistent with the CWM philosophy.
-Those believing in SWM argue that if the selling shareholders-the initial owners of the firm-are paid a price for their shares that is higher than the market as a result of the leveraged buyout, the market forces which are so important for competition and growth are allowed to work.
+Those who believe in shareholder wealth maximization (SWM) argue that if the selling shareholders-the initial owners of the firm-are paid a price for their shares that is higher than the market as a result of the leveraged buyout, the market forces, which are so important for competition and growth, are allowed to work.
 Additionally, the selling shareholders now have more capital to freely invest in other ventures, in turn creating more jobs and attendant benefits.